 The labyrinth of the ear contains various parts that aid in hearing but also in maintaining balance.
-This part of the ear is filled with endolymph, a fluid that helps the body sense movement.
+This part of the ear has endolymph, a fluid that helps the body sense movement.
 A patient who has Meniere’s disease usually has too much endolymph in one ear.
 This affects the signals that are sent to the brain, which results in false sensations of movement as well as the other symptoms of Meniere’s.

 But what causes the buildup of fluid?
 The Eustachian tube is supposed to drain away excess fluid so that this does not occur.
 One upper cervical chiropractor noticed a correlation between patients who had whiplash injuries up to 15 years in the past and Meniere’s.
 As a result, he conducted a case study on 300 people.
 What were the results?